John-Nik/portfolio/README.md

     <li>Optimized the code for more readability and speed</li>
     <li>Changed the UI of the information panel to make it more readable</li>
 </ul>

+**0.5.4:** Greatly made progress towards the mobile version of the home page